Skip to content

 Sources profile:This story draws on neutral-leaning sources

-On 26 February 2026, NASA Administrator Jared Isaacman cancelled the Block 1B and Block 2 SLS upgrades and redesignated Artemis III from a crewed lunar landing to a low Earth orbit lander test, pushing the first potential crewed landing to Artemis IV in 2028.
+On 26 February 2026, NASA Administrator Jared Isaacman cancelled the Block 1B and Block 2 Space Launch System upgrades.
+Artemis III was redesignated from the first crewed lunar landing to a low Earth orbit lander test.
+The first potential crewed landing shifts to Artemis IV, targeting 2028.

 Sources:SpaceNews